Country Captain Chicken Curry (कंट्री कैप्टन चिकन करी) : A Wonderful Fusion of Spices and History

 The exact origins of Country Captain are debated, but it likely emerged during the British colonial era in India.
 One theory suggests that a British sea captain working for the East India Company introduced the dish to the American South via the port of Savannah in the early 19th century.
 The name “Country Captain” may refer to a captain of Indian origin or a trader along the coasts of India.
 Various factors influenced the dish’s evolution:

-• Portuguese traders, who arrived in Bengal in the early 16th century, introduced new ingredients like chilli peppers.
+• Portuguese traders, who arrived in Bengal in the early 16th century, introduced new ingredients like chili peppers.

 • British colonial rule further shaped the cuisine, as Anglo-Indian dishes were developed to cater to European tastes.